Who we are - FoSBT(UK)

 Nick is a partner at a firm of notaries in London.
 In 2006 he went on a 'City Walk' tour with one of SBT's graduate ex-street kids (now a tour guide, obviously), was strongly impressed by what he saw, went back to volunteer in early 2007 and now manages to escape from his documents whenever possible (currently about four months every year) to live in Delhi and do a variety of work with street children.

-Tom works as a solicitor in London.
+Tom qualified as a solicitor in London and now works in the field of venture philanthropy.
 He did the same 'City Walk' three years after Nick, on the back of a couple of weeks filming with an NGO in Rwanda as part of a corporate social responsibility programme.
 Struck by the parallels and contrasts between poverty in Africa and poverty in India, he decided to dig a little deeper and got hooked.